Barbra Streisand: Back to Brooklyn

 Reviewed by Martha Wade Steketee

-In 2006 I mused on the styles of Streisand and Judy Garland, two twining legacies that in fact came into contact several times during their lives (and are referenced in this 2012 concert on screen if not in song), and enthuse about the comfort I could see in Streisand.
+In 2006 I mused on the styles of Streisand and Judy Garland, two twining legacies that in fact came into contact several times during their lives (and are referenced in this 2012 concert on screen if not in song), and enthused about the comfort I could see in Streisand.
 Many of these 2006 words apply to my sense of Streisand in concert six years later.
 In 2012 Barbra keeps her shoes on, but otherwise my observations pertain.
+In 2006 I wrote:

 Favorite quotes of the evening.